josuejaramillo/summer_school_2024_SHiP/README.md

 5. **View Results**:
    - Distribution plots will be saved in the specified directory.
    - 3D visualization will also be saved and can be viewed using image viewers.
-   - Decay product details will be saved in a CSV file within the specified directory.
+   - LLP decays vertices and decay product details will be saved in a CSV file within the specified directory.

 ## Example Usage